-What's Offered: Like other major lines, HAL may feature a comedian as part of the main show on ships carrying mostly English-speaking passengers, but the line also elicits laughs through visual comedy acts.
+What's Offered: Like other major lines, Holland America occasionally features a comedian as part of the main show on ships carrying mostly English-speaking passengers.
+The line also elicits laughs through visual comedy acts from magicians, jugglers, impressionists, ventriloquists and musicians.
 On ships geared to multinational passengers, HAL stages only visual humor.

 Style of Show: Standup comics entertain in Headliners.
-Typically, the earlier show is family-friendly, and the later show targets adults.
+Typically, the earlier show is family-friendly and the later show targets adults.
 Only those 18 and older are admitted.
-Second City offers its trademark sketches and improv onboard Epic, Breakaway and Getaway.

-Style of Show: Standup comics might perform family-friendly material as part of the main show and comedy that has more of an edge in the Vista Lounge or Princess Live!, depending on the sailing.
+Style of Show: Standup comics might perform family-friendly material as part of the main show and comedy that has more of an edge in the Explorer's Lounge or Vista Lounge, depending on the sailing.

 What's Offered: Royal Caribbean, a leader in so many onboard activities -- deckside surfing, rock climbing, ice skating -- focused more attention on comedy with the launch of its Oasis-class vessels.
-Both Oasis of the Seas and Allure of the Seas ignite giggles at Comedy Live, lounges inspired by New York's standup clubs.
-On other ships, when the majority of the clientele hail from North America, comics might perform in one of the lounges or headline in the main theater for several evenings on smaller vessels.
+Both Oasis of the Seas and Allure of the Seas ignite giggles at Comedy Live, while Harmony of the Seas and Symphony of the Seas host comedians in The Attic.
+On other ships, when the majority of the clientele hail from North America, comics are typically found in the main theater (or in Two70 on Quantum-class ships).